AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-04-01-KAPA-bead-clean-up-protocol-for-removal-of-primer-dimers-from-PCR-product.md

 and down multiple times.

 4. Incubate the tubes at room temperature for
-5 – 15 min to bind the DNA to the beads
+15 min to bind the DNA to the beads.

 5. Place the tubes on a magnet to capture the beads.
 Incubate until the liquid is clear.